 In today’s society, businesses must understand their customer’s complicated, multi-platform experiences — and at the same time emphasise on their privacy.

-In 2020 Google released Google Analytics 4 to address these growing measurement standards and assist businesses in succeeding.
+In 2020 Google released the new generation of Google Analytics; Google Analytics 4, to address these growing measurement standards and assist businesses in succeeding.
 Google Analytics 4 offered the ability to measure a wide range of data types, giving a powerful analytics experience needed for the future as well as the opportunity to observe the complete user journey across websites and applications, to surface and predict new insights, and, of course stay up to date with a transforming ecosystem.

-Now is time to introduce Google Analytics 4 as your cross-platform analytics solution.
+Now is time to introduce the new generation of Google Analytics; Google Analytics 4 as your cross-platform analytics solution.

 Universal Analytics was designed for a new generation of online measurement that was anchored in the desktop web, separate sessions, and more easily viewable cookie data.